 See the library reading list for this module (Canterbury)

-8.1 Understand the different issues involved in evolutionary genetics from a theoretical standpoint
+1. Understand the different issues involved in evolutionary genetics from a theoretical standpoint.

-8.2 Gain knowledge of the practical tools available to measure genetic diversity and evolutionary distinctiveness for making conservation management decisions.
-By the end of the module, students should be able to know about, and discuss intelligently:
+2. Gain knowledge of the practical tools available to measure genetic diversity and evolutionary distinctiveness for making conservation management decisions.

-8.3 Understand and discuss in detail the following key topics:
+3. Understand and discuss in detail key topics regarding population genetics and conservation genetics.

-8.4 Understand the fundamental ecological and biodiversity-related concepts and how they apply to wildlife conservation.
-Especially in the context of evolutionary genetics within the broader remit of conservation biology and ecology.
+4. Understand the fundamental ecological and biodiversity-related concepts and how they apply to wildlife conservation, especially in the context of evolutionary genetics within the broader remit of conservation biology and ecology.

-8.5 Understanding the role of behavioral ecology in wildlife conservation': this module will integrate the genetic problems associated with small population biology alongside global evolutionary processes.
+5. Understand the role of ecology in genetic problems associated with small population biology alongside evolutionary processes.

-8.6 Interpret genetic data, relating to genetics in wildlife conservation issues, acquired for endangered species and relate this to behavioral data in the context of conservation biology.
+6. Interpret genetic data, relating to genetics in wildlife conservation issues, acquired for endangered species and relate this to behavioural data in the context of conservation biology.

-9.4 Enhance the ability of students to analyse and appraise conservation case studies
+3. Enhance your ability to analyse and appraise case studies.

-9.5 Enhance the ability of students to interpret scholarly publications
+4. Enhance your ability to interpret scholarly publications.

-9.6 Assist development of student's independent research skills
+5. Assist the development of your independent research skills.

 Back to top